Refining Implicit Argument Annotation for UCCA

-The other four, Bridging implicit roles, Genre-based Default, Generic and Type Identifiable, are regarded as edge cases by O`Gorman \shortcite{o2019bringing}.
+The other four, Bridging implicit roles, Genre-based Default, Generic and Type Identifiable, are regarded as edge cases.
 Once again, we will only admit the latter three in our typology.
 As far as we are concerned, bridging in ellipsis situations might not refer to the same referent conceptually.
 Nonetheless, it can be clearly resolved in the text.
 Therefore, it will be annotated as a \textit{Remote} edge in UCCA.

 We will focus on referents that do not appear anywhere in the text.
 Therefore, we follow the philosophy of UCCA and propose six categories of \textit{implicit argument}, that is, Deictic, Generic, Genre-based, Type-identifiable, Non-specific and Iterated-set.
 In the next section, we will present and exemplify each one of them.